John Cameron, Lord Cameron: Life

 Lord Cameron, who had been awarded the Distinguished Service Cross as a naval officer, was also appointed a Knight of the Order of the Thistle in 1978.

 He died in Edinburgh on 30 May 1996, aged 96.

 Family

 He married twice, firstly in 1927 to Eileen Dorothea Burrell, then following her death in 1943 he remarried in 1944 to Iris Shepherd.
-His son Kenneth served as Lord Advocate from 1984-89.
+His son Kenneth served as Lord Advocate from 1984 to 1989.

-His daughter, Katharine Lindsay Cameron, married David Bruce Weir, Lord Weir.
+His youngest daughter, Katharine Lindsay Cameron, married David Bruce Weir, Lord Weir.